-Teachers and administrators shall be involved in the design, implementation, and evaluation of the plan for their own professional development.
-The results of the evaluation made by the participants in each program shall be used to continuously improve the district's professional development offerings and to revise the school improvement plan.
+Teachers, administrators, and paraprofessionals shall be involved in the design, implementation, and evaluation of the plan for their own PD offerings.
+The results of the evaluation made by the participants in each program shall be used to continuously improve PD offerings and to revise the school improvement plan.

-Flexible professional development hours (flex hours) are those hours which an employee is allowed to substitute professional development activities, different than those offered by the district, but which still meet criteria of either the employee's Individual Improvement Plan or the school's ACSIP, or both.
-The district shall determine on an annual basis how many, if any, flex hours of professional development it will allow to be substituted for district scheduled professional development offerings.
+Flexible PD hours (flex hours) are those hours that an employee is allowed to substitute PD activities, different than those offered by the District, but are still aligned to the employee's PGP or the school's ACSIP.
+The District shall determine on an annual basis how many, if any, flex hours of PD it will allow to be substituted for District scheduled PD offerings.
 The determination may be made at an individual building, a grade, or by subject basis.
-The district administration and the building principal have the authority to require attendance at specific professional development activities.
-Employees must receive advance approval from the building principal for activities they wish to have qualify for flex professional development hours.
-To the fullest extent possible, professional development activities are to be scheduled and attended outside of the regular school day.
-Six (6) approved flex hours credited toward fulfilling the sixty (60) hour requirement shall equal one contract day.
-Hours of professional development earned by an employee in excess of sixty (60) or not pre-approved by the building principal shall not be credited toward fulfilling the required number of contract days for that employee.
-Hours earned that count toward the required sixty (60) also count toward the required number of contract days for that employee.
-Employees shall be paid their daily rate of pay for professional development hours earned at the request of the district that necessitate the employee work more than the number of days required by their contract.
+The District administration and the building principal have the authority to require attendance at specific PD activities.
+Employees must receive advance approval from the building principal for activities they wish to have qualify for flex PD hours.
+To the fullest extent possible, PD activities are to be scheduled and attended such that teachers do not miss their regular teaching assignments.
+Six (6) approved flex hours credited toward fulfilling the licensed employee's required hours shall equal one (1) contract day.
+Hours of PD earned by an employee that are in excess of the employee's required hours, but are either not at the request of the District or not pre-approved by the building principal, shall not be credited toward fulfilling the required number of contract days for that employee.4 Hours earned that count toward the licensed employee's required hours also count toward the required number of contract days for that employee.
+Employees shall be paid their daily rate of pay for PD hours earned at the request of the District that necessitate the employee work more than the number of days required by their contract.5

-Teachers and administrators who, for any reason, miss part or all of any scheduled professional development activity they were required to attend, must make up the required hours in comparable activities which are to be pre-approved by the building principal.
+Teachers and administrators who, for any reason, miss part or all of any scheduled PD activity they were required to attend, must make up the required hours in comparable activities, which are to be pre-approved by the employee's appropriate supervisor.

-To receive credit for his/her professional development activity each employee is responsible for obtaining and submitting documents of attendance for each professional development activity he/she attends.
+To receive credit for his/her PD activity, each employee is responsible for obtaining and submitting documents of attendance, or completion for each PD activity he/she attends.
 Documentation is to be submitted to the building principal or designee.
+The District shall maintain all documents submitted by its employees that reflect completion of PD programs, whether such programs were provided by the District or an outside organization.